narayand16/Hello-world/README.md

 Hello everyone,

-This is my first program on github uisng C.
+This is my first program on github using C.
 I am here to learn different things like version control, project management, coding techniques and much more.
 Thnaks for sharing your knowledge with me...